EMI License in Lithuania

 - The requirements for the fitness and propriety of shareholders or holders of voting rights

-- Documents confirming the legal status of an applicant (e.g., articles of association)
+- Documents confirming the legal status of the applicant (for example, articles of association)

 - A document confirming the right of a representative to represent the applicant